selvi-aras/WassersteinLR/README.md

 ## Final Notes
 The following scripts are also available upon request:
-- Parallelized implementation of all the experiments to run on Linux-based cluster computers.
+- Parallelized codes for the experiments to run on Linux-based cluster computers (we work with [Imperial College Cluster Computers](https://www.imperial.ac.uk/computational-methods/hpc/)).
 - [PBS](https://en.wikipedia.org/wiki/Portable_Batch_System) job codes.
 - Codes we used to visualize experiments.